-IN CONNECTION WITH THIS OFFERING, THE UNDERWRITERS MAY OVERALLOT OR EFFECT TRANSACTIONS THAT STABILIZE OR MAINTAIN THE MARKET PRICES OF THE SERIES 2021 BONDS AT LEVELS ABOVE THOSE WHICH MIGHT OTHERWISE PREVAIL IN THE OPEN MARKET.
+IN CONNECTION WITH THIS OFFERING, THE UNDERWRITERS MAY OVERALLOT OR EFFECT TRANSACTIONS THAT STABILIZE OR MAINTAIN THE MARKET PRICES OF THE SERIES 2022 BONDS AT LEVELS ABOVE THOSE WHICH MIGHT OTHERWISE PREVAIL IN THE OPEN MARKET.
 SUCH STABILIZING, IF COMMENCED, MAY BE DISCONTINUED AT ANY TIME.

 Certain statements contained in this Official Statement, including the appendices, reflect not historical facts but forecasts and "forward-looking statements."
 No assurance can be given that the future results discussed herein will be achieved, and actual results may differ materially from the forecasts described herein.
 In this respect, the words "estimate," "project," "anticipate," "expect," "intend," "forecast" and "believe" and similar expressions are intended to identify forward-looking statements.
+Additionally, the forward-looking statements contained in this Official Statement also are subject to the additional uncertainties associated with preparing estimates regarding the impact of the COVID-19 pandemic during the course of the pandemic and in the context of the evolving public health response.
 All projections, forecasts, assumptions and other forward-looking statements are expressly qualified in their entirety by the cautionary statements set forth in this Official Statement.
 All forward-looking statements inherently are subject to a variety of risks and uncertainties that could cause actual results or performance to differ materially from those that have been forecast, estimated or projected.
 Such risks and uncertainties include, among others, changes in regional, domestic and international political, social and economic conditions, federal, state and local funding, statutory and regulatory actions, litigation, population changes, financial conditions of tenants and/or other users of Port or Seaport Alliance facilities, technological change and various other events, conditions and circumstances, many of which are beyond the control of the Port.